gui10l1/e-learning-api/README.md

 For more informations to deal with Typeorm read the [docs](https://typeorm.io/#/)

+To create the database tables you just need to run `yarn typeorm migration:run` after doing the connection configration on **ormconfig.json** file.

 ## Environment variables

 There are some environment variables which need to be set up.